emsesp/docs/Troubleshooting.md

 Experiment with changing the Tx Mode value in the Settings page.
 1 (default) typically works for EMS1.0 and most systems, 2 for EMS+ and new systems and 3 is better for Junkers/Heatronics.

 If you have EMS devices that may not yet be supported by EMS-ESP then use `scan devices` from the Console to find out their details and then post an enhancement issue on GitHub.
+Remember the `su` password is default `ems-esp-neo` unless this has been changed via the console (`passwd`) or in the Web UI (`Security->Security Settings`).

 e.g.